-The Board of Management is assisted by the Care Managers and, together with the Board of Management, they form the management team.
-The Care Managers guide the Location Managers who, in their turn, manage the pedagogical staff.
+The Board of Management is assisted by the Regional Managers and, together with the Board of Management, they form the management team.
+The Regional Managers guide the Location Managers who, in their turn, manage the pedagogical staff.

 Mrs Monique Wittebol is the Managing Director and Chairman of the Board of Management and has the ultimate responsibility for Bink.
 It is her task to promote the continuity and progress of the organisation by developing and implementing the strategic policy and achieving the financial targets.
 Her market-oriented approach and longstanding commitment to strengthen the position of the organisation has resulted in market leadership in Hilversum and Soest.

 Mrs Annemarie van Dieren is the Operational Manager and member of the Board of Management.
 She monitors the sound financial position of the organisation, a task that includes efficiency.
 Both Monique and Annemarie have more than 30 years’ experience in childcare.

 Supervising, thinking along, providing advice to the Board of Management and giving account: these are, in short, the duties of Bink’s Supervisory Board.
 They critically monitor the functioning of Bink and pay close attention to the continuity of the organisation.
 The Supervisory Board meets six times a year with the Board of Management.
 These meetings address issues such as the financial statements and the quarterly reports, the budget and pricing.
 The Supervisory Board consists of five members with broad expertise in their field, including consultancy, marketing management and quality.

 In the central parents’ committee, parents discuss with the Board of Management policy issues that are important for parents and children at central level.
 Each member represents a number of locations.
 Furthermore, every year the central parents’ committee organises a theme evening about various issues, for instance “Bullying and resilience”.
 We also organise annual parent panels, during which we discuss topics related to development, parenting or Bink’s services with a group of parents.